 Adding an EX4600 Switch to a Mixed or Non-mixed Virtual Chassis

 You can use this procedure to add an EX4600 switch to a mixed or non-mixed Virtual Chassis or to add an EX4300 switch to an existing mixed EX4300 and EX4600 Virtual Chassis.
-It does not cover EX4650 Virtual Chassis, which is more like a QFX5120 Virtual Chassis than an QFX4600 Virtual Chassis; instead, see Configuring an EX4650 or a QFX Series Virtual Chassis.
+For EX4650 Virtual Chassis, which is more like a QFX5120 Virtual Chassis than an QFX4600 Virtual Chassis, see Adding a New Switch to an Existing EX4650 or QFX Series Virtual Chassis.

 EX4300 multigigabit model (EX4300-48MP) switches are not supported in a mixed Virtual Chassis with EX4600 switches.